infiniteopt/InfiniteOpt.jl/docs/src/guide/sets.md

 julia> set = IntervalSet(-2, 2)
 [-2, 2]
 ```
-In principle infinite bounds are acceptable, but are not actively supported at
+Note that infinite bounds are acceptable.
-the moment.

 ## DistributionSets
 The second kind of set is that of [`DistributionSet`](@ref) which contains